-Cash flows from operating activities amounted to a cash inflow of ¥40.5 billion, mainly because of an increase in quarterly net income.
+Cash flows from operating activities amounted to a cash inflow of ¥6.9 billion despite the payment of income taxes and other taxes, mainly because of an increase in quarterly net income.

-Cash flows from investing activities amounted to a cash outflow of ¥2.6 billion, primarily due to outlays for the purchase of tangible fixed assets.
+Cash flows from investing activities amounted to a cash outflow of ¥1.7 billion despite proceeds from time deposits, primarily due to outlays for the purchase of tangible fixed assets.